Table of Contents

-As you stand stuck on a crowded commute, your dreams may wander to retiring at 55.
+As you stand stuck on a crowded commute, your mind may wander to early retirement at 55.
 The prospect of being able to retire early is what keeps many going through the daily grind, and it doesn’t need to be a luxury kept for a fortunate few.

 Whether you dream of an around-the-world cruise, writing a best-selling novel or starting a new hobby, careful financial planning on “What is a good pension pot at 55?” will take you closer to making your dreams a reality.

 What is a good pension pot at 55?

 If you aim to retire at 50 with a good 50s retirement savings, you must ask yourself many questions, including “What is a good pension pot at 55?”.
 A good pension pot for that retirement age will depend on individual circumstances and what type of lifestyle you want in retirement.
 However, the good news is that most people overestimate how much they’ll need in retirement.
-To maintain your chosen lifestyle, you’ll need between half and two-thirds of your annual salary when you hang up your work boots.
+To retire at 55 and maintain your chosen lifestyle, you’ll need between half and two-thirds of your annual salary as retirement income when you hang up your work boots.

 How much do I need to retire at 55 in the UK?

-For a comfortable retirement, you’ll need around £37,600 a year (London: £40,900) as a single person – that’s about £3,133 a month, according to Which?.
-With that you’ll be able to pay for the essentials, as well as a few luxuries – a couple of European getaways a year and eating out, for example.
+For a comfortable retirement, you’ll need around £37,600 a year (London: £40,900) as a single person – that’s about £3,133 a month, according to PLSA.
+With that, you’ll be able to pay for the essentials and a few luxuries – a 2-week European getaway a year and eating out, for example.

-If you’re not sure how many qualifying years you have built up, you can find out through the Department for Work and Pensions.
+If you’re unsure how many qualifying years you have built up, you can find out through the Department for Work and Pensions.

-Whilst you can normally access a workplace or personal pension at the age of 55, you won’t be able to get your state pension until pension age – which the government wants to rise to 68.
+Whilst you can typically access a workplace or personal pension at the age of 55, you won’t be able to get your state pension until pension age – which the government wants to rise to 68.
 If you’re wondering, “How much state pension will I get at 66?” it’s essential to check the current state pension rates and rules applicable to your specific circumstances.
 The advantages of deferring state pension are that you will get a higher state pension and you will have more time to save for retirement.

-Unfortunately, you won’t be able to rely on the state pension to retire early or achieve a comfortable retirement.
-Instead look to supplement your income with a private pension.
+Unfortunately, you won’t be able to rely solely on the state pension to retire early or achieve a comfortable retirement.
+Instead, look to supplement your retirement income with a private pension.

 Retire at 55 with £500k

-If you want to have an income of £25,000 a year gross, and assuming you will have no state pension income, you’re going to need a pension pot worth a minimum of £500,000.
+If you want to have a gross retirement income of £25,000 a year, and assuming you will have no state pension income, you will need a pension pot worth a minimum of £500,000.

-The logic behind this is that from a balanced and diversified portfolio, it’s reasonable to expect an average annualised return of around 5% over the long term.
-Assuming this is your return, if you withdraw up to the same 5% each year, you’ll never deplete the nominal value of your pension over time.
+The logic behind a 500K pension pot is that it’s reasonable to expect an average annualised return of around 5% from a balanced and diversified portfolio over the long term.
+So, assuming this is your return, if you withdraw up to the same 5% each year, you’ll never deplete the nominal value of your pension over time.

-If you want an income of £39,000 a year, you’ll need at least £780,000 when you retire if you want to withdraw 5%.
-If you’re a bit more conservative over your expected returns and want to withdraw 4% a year, you’ll need a pension pot worth at least £973,500.
+If you want a retirement income of £39,000 a year, you’ll need at least £780,000 when you retire if you want to withdraw 5%.
+However, if you’re a bit more conservative over your expected returns and want to withdraw 4% a year, you’ll need a pension pot worth at least £973,500.

-Whilst you might aim to retire early, you might need to work longer or slowly reduce your working hours to easy yourself into retirement whilst sustaining an income.
+While you might aim to retire early, you might need to work longer or slowly reduce your working hours to ease yourself into retirement whilst sustaining an income.

 If you aspire to retire at 55, it’s crucial to maximize the benefits of various tax incentives.
 There are generous tax incentives available to savers to encourage them to save more for retirement.
-You’re able to claim tax relief relative to how much tax you pay.
+For example, you can claim tax relief relative to how much tax you pay.

 If you’re a higher or additional rate taxpayer, you can claim further tax relief from HMRC via your tax return – to the tune of 40% and 45%, respectively.

 You can also take 25% of your pension pot tax-free once you hit 55.
-After that you’ll need to pay income tax on your pension income, but as you’re likely to be earning less in retirement, you might pay less tax.
-If you received 40% tax relief on your contributions, you may only pay 20% tax on your withdrawals.
+After that, you’ll need to pay income tax on your pension income, but as you’re likely to earn less in retirement, you might pay less tax.
+For example, if you received 40% tax relief on your contributions, you might only pay 20% tax on your withdrawals.

 - Start early

-Once you’ve paid off expensive debt and saved up three months of your outgoing in a rainy-day cash fund, it’s time to make your money work harder for you.
-The earlier you start the better, not only do you put more money aside, but you also benefit from compound interest – one of the most powerful forces of investing.
+Once you’ve paid off expensive debt and saved up three months of your outgoing in a rainy-day cash fund, it’s time to make your money work harder for you by saving and investing.
+The earlier you start, the better.
+Not only do you put more money aside, but you also benefit from compounding – one of the most powerful forces of investing.

 Take the time to set a budget, taking into account when you want to retire and how much you’re going to need.
-Then it’s time to put as much as you can aside each month into your pension to enjoy maximum tax relief.
+Then it’s time to put as much as possible aside each month into your pension to enjoy maximum tax relief.
 Of course, you won’t be able to get this money back in an emergency, so make sure you can afford it.
 Alternatively, invest in a Stocks & Shares ISA or general investment account to enjoy more flexibility in terms of withdrawals.

 Don’t let expensive management fees eat into your retirement savings.
 There are low-cost opportunities for investors wanting to protect their money and grow it for their future.

-As you go through life you’re going to come up against competing priorities, whether it’s getting on the housing ladder, spending on your children, or house renovations.
-Try not to sacrifice the amount you put into your pension – it may be tough at times but it will be worth it in the long run.
+As you go through life, you’re going to come up against competing priorities, whether it’s getting on the housing ladder, spending on your children, or house renovations.
+Try not to sacrifice the amount you put into your pension – it may be challenging at times, but it will be worth it in the long run.

-Your pension savings can make the difference to your financial security in retirement.
-If you want regular income you can swap your savings for an annuity, although the annuity rates are often low.
+Your pension savings can help you achieve financial security in retirement, regardless of whether you have a workplace pension or a self-employed pension.
+The choices you make about how to disburse your pension savings can have a significant impact on your retirement lifestyle.
+You can swap your savings for an annuity if you want regular income, although the annuity rates are often low.
 If you want more flexibility in retirement, you can keep your money invested in the market and withdraw as you like.
 Take a look at the Moneyfarm Pension Drawdown Service, which offers just this.
 It is important to plan well, though; once your savings are gone, they’re gone.